flutter/flutter/dev/conductor/README.md

 ### Publish Version

 This step will add a version git tag to the final Framework commit and push it to the upstream repository.
+The presence of a tag affects what the flutter CLI tool reports the current version is.

 ### Publish Channel

-This step will push the Framework candidate branch to the upstream release branch.
+This step will push the Framework candidate branch to the upstream release branch (e.g. the `stable` branch).
+Once this push happens upstream, the release has officially been published, and the code will be available to existing Flutter users via `flutter upgrade`.

 ### Verify Release

 For the final step, the user must manually verify that packaging builds have finished successfully.
+The SDK compressed archives will not be available from the website until the packaging build has finished.
 The conductor will produce links to the dashboards for monitoring CI builds.